3 October 2022 | Financial Planning & Analysis

 In this case, it might be smarter to lease your equipment (office furniture, computers, etc.) rather than buy it.

-This way, you’re reducing your upfront cash investment, keeping more in the bank for other ongoing expenses, and extending your cash runway.
+This way, you’re reducing your upfront cash investment, keeping more cash balances the bank for other ongoing expenses, and extending your cash runway with consistent and predictable operating expenses.

 8. Implement Inventory Management Strategies

-This one’s for those selling a physical product (yes, they still exist).
+This one’s for those selling a physical product.

 Take a page out of the books of supermarkets and large retail chains like Walmart and focus heavily on inventory management.